Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Introduction

-The frame images, video tracklets, and cross-camera trajectory of a pedestrian form hierarchical clusterings and can be regarded as the low-order representation to the high-order representation of the pedestrian progressively.
+The frame images, video tracklets, and cross-camera trajectories of a pedestrian form hierarchical clustering can be regarded as the low-order representation to the high-order representation of the pedestrian progressively.
 Compared to a single frame image, the clusters generally provide richer information.
 In other words, using person tracklets or person trajectories can enhance the person retrieval.
 However, how to effectively obtaining the person trajectory is still an open question.
 The existing pedestrian detection and intra-camera pedestrian tracking technologies can get the set of person tracklets under each camera well.
-In our method, we further infer the cross-camera trajectories of a pedestrian by combining the tracklet matching, conditional random field, and non-negative matrix factorization technologies.
+In our method, we further infer the cross-camera trajectories of a pedestrian by combining the tracklet matching, conditional random field, and nonnegative matrix factorization technologies.
 After that, we develop a trajectory re-ranking technology to optimize the person retrieval results.
-Note that in our method the query may be a pedestrian tracklet or only a single pedestrian image, without the need of inputting spatio-temporal information.
+Note that in our method the query may be a pedestrian tracklet or only a single pedestrian image, without the need of the query spatio-temporal information.